infoatgodreams/GoDreams-Repository/Volume 1/Current Reality/International CCIs/The Impact of Institutionalization on Child Development_Kim Mclean.md

 		-  quality of physical care,
 		-  whether toys were available (Chisholm et al. 1998)
 		-  or children’s weight or developmental delay at adoption (O’Connor et al.,1999; O’Connor, Rutter, et al., 2000)
-		- [[Roll Ups/Education/IQ]] does not appear to be strongly related to indiscriminate friendliness
+		- [[IQ]] does not appear to be strongly related to indiscriminate friendliness
 	-  Researchers have  consistently found associations between orphanage children’s indiscriminate friendliness  and their behavior problems.
 [Caregiving](Roll%20Ups/Caregiving/Caregiving.md)
 		- Chisholm (1998)  found that at 3 years postadoption, children’s  indiscriminate friendliness scores were positively correlated with their scores on the [CBCL](CBCL).
 [Observed behavior assessments](Roll%20Ups/Child%20Development/Observed%20behavior%20assessments.md)
 		- Le Mare and Audet (2002) found that children's scores on indiscriminate friendliness at 3 years after adoption were positively correlated with their attention problem scores more than 8 years after adoption.
 [Attention Problems](Attention%20Problems)